 If you’re battling to shake them or if you start to feel really awful, definitely speak to your doctor.

-What other systems are possible signs of labor?
+What other symptoms are possible signs of labor?

-There are quite a few other symptoms that you’re likely to experience before you go into labor.
+Just as you may be feeling unwell before labor starts, there are a few other symptoms that you’re likely to experience before baby’s big debut.

 Diarrhea is quite a common sign, for example, as is back pain.